ImxTreme21/Startpage-OPIUM/README.md

 If you don't know anything about code don't worry, there are instructions inside the html and js file.

+#### Who draw Carti and Ken in anime style?

+[This dude](https://www.instagram.com/yukimura.exe/?img_index=1), show him some support.

 #### Did you make all of this from scratch?

-Nope, I'm lazy af, I just edited this startpage bc I liked the style and added some simple stuff like a random image instead of a single one, random song, and I tried to add a weather widget but It didn't fit like I wanted and I'm too lazy to make it look good.
+Nope, I'm lazy af, I just edited [this startpage](https://github.com/ycatsh/boring-fox) bc I liked the style and added some simple stuff like a random image instead of a single one, random song, and I tried to add a weather widget but It didn't fit like I wanted and I'm too lazy to make it look good.
 Also, thanks to ChatGPT for helping out with all the javascript since I don't know shit about it.

 #### How do I contribute a custom style?